mys-lang/mys/README.rst

                                        # remove them and the separator from the string.
                                        # Returns None and leaves the string unmodified
                                        # otherwise.
-   replace(old: string, new: string)   # Replace old with new.
+   replace(old: char, new: char)       # Replace old with new. replace(old: string, new: string)   # Replace old with new.

 Only ``+=`` moves existing data to the beginning of the buffer.
 Other